YagmurKati/daylight-slurm-workflow/README.md

 """
 ```

-This allows you to adapt the workflow to your real workload while keeping the daylight scheduling logic.
+This allows the workflow to be adapted to a real workload while keeping the daylight scheduling logic.

 ---